Saturday, August 01, 2009

 An hour and a half…

-Of doing nothing but tinker with the latest apps in my Iphone while sipping a cup of Starbucks iced mocha is quite boring.
-Passing the time in a corner chair, trying to be unobtrusive as one could be is never easy in a very busy cafĂ© especially if it’s the favorite hangout of half the people that you deal with in the workplace everyday.
+Of doing nothing but tinker with the latest apps in my iPhone while sipping a cup of Starbucks iced mocha is quite boring.
+Passing the time in a corner chair, while trying to be unobtrusive as one could be was never easy in a very busy cafĂ© especially if it’s the favorite hangout of half the people who you deal with in the workplace everyday.

 She’s late again.
 Promises are really made to be broken.
 And old habits certainly die hard.
 But this time, enough is enough.
 I’m fed up and I’m mad as hell.

 Makati is hell at this time of the year; Hot and sticky, polluted and dirty, noisy and ugly.
-This urban jungle in the middle of what used to be a swamp before it was reclaimed by the old rich that owns much of the land has long been my favorite playground.
+This urban jungle in the middle of what has been a mosquito infested swamp before they were reclaimed by the old rich that owns much of the land has long been my favorite playground.

 Makati has been synonymous with the best days of my life: Of care-free days and tranquil nights; of raging adventures and mindless tortures; of the beauty and the beast inside me…